Greg-R/magloop_pico_code_2/README.md

-# C++ Code for the Raspberry Pi Pico Magnetic Loop Antenna Controller
+# C++ Code for the Raspberry Pi Pico Magnetic Loop Antenna Controller Version 2

-A "proof of concept" project to replace the STM32F103 "Blue Pill" which is used in the "Controller for Double-Double Mag Loop" described in the book "Microcontroller Projects for Amateur Radio by Jack Purdum, W8TEE, and Albert Peter, AC8GY".
+A project to replace the STM32F103 "Blue Pill" which is used in the "Controller for Double-Double Mag Loop" described in the book "Microcontroller Projects for Amateur Radio by Jack Purdum, W8TEE, and Albert Peter, AC8GY".